coderdark/unit-test/README.md

 });
 ```
 + @testing-library/user-event
 This package allows you to perform user events like mouse click, mouse enter.
+You must use `async`/`await` for your function when using package.
 It is a layer of abstraction to simulate user events on your web app / browser page.
 Under the hood, `user-event` package uses `fireEvent` (low level api).  https://stackoverflow.com/questions/64006345/react-testing-library-when-to-use-userevent-click-and-when-to-use-fireevent
 ```
 import { screen, fireEvent } from '@testing-library/dom';
 import { createButton } from './button.js';